MicrosoftDocs/defender-docs/exposure-management/enterprise-exposure-map.md

 1. In **Attack surface map**, explore assets and connections.
 1. Use the map features to explore.
     - **Indicators**: Icon indicators show node type and edge type.
-Visual indicators show indicators such as the high criticality crown or a vulnerability bug that provide visual input to where critical organizational data is at risk.
+Visual indicators show information such as the high criticality crown or a vulnerability bug, providing visual input to where critical organizational data is at risk.
-    - **Expandable groups**: Provides a way to expand similar assets when you want to view them more in depth.
-Expanding the view helps you to discover choke points and specific assets with high vulnerability or criticality, when needed, but otherwise leave them collapsed for a more organized screen.
+    - **Expandable groups**: Provide a way to expand similar assets when you want to view them more in depth.
+Expanding the view helps you to discover choke points and specific highly vulnerability or critical assets.
+If not needed, leave them collapsed for a more organized screen.
     - **Hovering**: Hover over nodes and edges to get additional information.
     - **Explore assets and their edges**.
 To explore assets and edge, select the plus sign.
 Or select the option to explore connected assets from the contextual menu.
-    - **Asset details**: Easily viewable by selecting the asset icon.
+    - **Asset details**: Select the asset icon to view details.
     - **Focus on asset**: Provides a way to refocus the graph visualization on the specific node you want to explore, similar to the Graph view when selecting an individual [attack path](review-attack-paths.md).
-    - **Search**: Helps you to discover items by node type, and by selected **all results**, search the particular type for specific results.
+    - **Search**: Helps you to discover items by node type and by selected **all results**.
+Search the particular type for specific results.
 You can also filter your search by devices, identity, or cloud assets from the initial screen.

     :::image type="content" source="./media/enterprise-exposure-map/attack-surface-exposure-map.png" alt-text="Screenshot of the attack surface exposure map." lightbox="./media/enterprise-exposure-map/attack-surface-exposure-map.png":::